 Figure 2.
 Infographic of Experimental Conditions.
 MS = Multisensory Stretching, UV = Unimodal Visual Stretching, NIT = Non-Illusion Tactile, NI = Non-Illusion.
-During the manipulation phase (2.4 seconds) the visual image of the finger is stretched in the MS and UV conditions, and/or the experimenter provides tactile input in the MS (pulling) and NIT (touch) conditions.
+During the manipulation phase (2.4 seconds) the visual image of the finger is stretched in the MS and UV conditions, and/or the experimenter provides tactile input (touch) in the MS and NIT conditions.
+The tactile input in the MS condition is accompanied by pulling.
 During the habituation phase (2.4 seconds) participants are free to move their finger.
 The arrow denotes the direction of the experimenter’s action.
 The vibrotactile stimulator is depicted on the finger in each phase of the experiment as vibrations are presented throughout.

-The experimenter will be seated opposite the participant, the other side of the augmented reality machine and will pull the digit by holding onto the distal interphalangeal joint and gently pulling the finger whilst the participant keeps their hand in place.
+The experimenter will be seated opposite the participant, the other side of the augmented reality machine and will touch the digit during MS and NIT conditions by holding onto the distal interphalangeal joint and gently touching (NIT) or pulling (MS) the finger whilst the participant keeps their hand in place.
 Conditions will be delivered across 4 blocks, with each block consisting of 24 trials of the same experimental condition, totalling 96 trials over all 4 blocks.
 The ordering of the blocks will be randomised for each participant to prevent ordering effects.
 The experiment will be programmed in, and the conditions randomised using MATLAB R2017a and the experimenter will be informed of whether to pull the finger or to touch the finger via an indicative box displayed on the screen out of the participant’s view.
 If the box is blue, this will indicate a need to pull the finger, if it is white it will indicate a need to touch the finger, if there is no box displayed then this indicates no tactile manipulation from the experimenter.
 The researcher will use a button press to trigger the start of the manipulation, and will start pulling the finger, when needed, synchronously within the 2.4 second manipulation phase.
 If the experimenter forgets to pull the finger on a multisensory condition, or mistakenly pulls the finger in a control trial, then this will be noted during the experiment, and that trial will be removed from analysis.
 Vibrations will be delivered to the participant’s finger in all conditions using a miniature electromagnetic solenoid stimulator (Dancer Design Tactor; diameter 1.8mm) emitting vibrations produced by sending amplified 26Hz sine wave sound files, with stimulus intensity controlled by an amplifier (Dancer Design TactAmp).
 The tactor is driven at 50% of the maximum (i.e. a peak input voltage of 3V) using a 26Hz sine-wave, and delivers a peak force of 0.18N.
 The electromagnetic solenoid stimulator will be attached to the participant’s finger that is outstretched and will receive the manipulations, between the knuckle and the first finger joint, using a black Velcro strip and will give continuous stimulation for the duration of each trial.
 Participants will be encouraged to take a break between each of the blocks to stretch their hand.
 EEG will be recorded throughout as a continuous recording with conditions denoted by numbered 8-bit digital at the start of each trial (USB-TTL Module, Black Box Toolkit Ltd.).